tidalgardener/servicedash/CONTEXT_MEMORY.md

 ## Domain/context essentials (facts only)
 - ServiceDash is a local dashboard that polls public status endpoints and renders an amber-themed terminal UI.
+- It also polls a few economic metrics (BTC, FX, market/commodity quotes) and keeps 24h history in SQLite.

 ## Architecture notes (high level)
 - TBD